chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 An ArrayList, keeps the order established by the elements' index position (just like an array).
 LinkedHashSet keeps the order established by insertion (as opposed to an ArrayList, where you can insert an element at a specific index position).

 **Sorted**
 A sorted collection means that the collection keeps the elements in order determined according to some rule or rules, known as the sort order.

 Most commonly, the sort order used is the natural order.
--For a collection of String objects, the natural order is alphabetical order.
+- For a collection of String objects, the natural order is alphabetical order.
--For Integer objects, the natural order is by numeric value—1 before 2, and so on.
+- For Integer objects, the natural order is by numeric value—1 before 2, and so on.
--There is no natural order for custom objects unless the Foo developer provides one through an interface (Comparable or Comparator) that defines how instances of a class can be compared to one another.
+- There is no natural order for custom objects unless the Foo developer provides one through an interface (Comparable or Comparator) that defines how instances of a class can be compared to one another.
 **NOTE:** sort order (including natural order) is not the same as ordering by insertion, access, or index.